 - A discussion of UT Personal Support Resources that includes a detailed discussion of the UT Counseling and Mental Health Center, UT Services for Students with Disabilities, University Health Services, and The Office of Student Financial Services / Moody College of Communication Scholarships

 Students in the Moody FIG program find their freshman year to be one that is informative, enlightening, and fun.
-FIGs enable 17-20 freshmen to enroll in a weekly seminar and a cluster of two Communication courses (ADV, PR, RTF, COM, CMS, CSD or J).
+FIGs enable 17-25 freshmen to enroll in a weekly seminar and a cluster of two Communication courses (ADV, PR, RTF, CLD, CMS, CSD or J).
 In addition, FIG students will select two to three other courses of their choice to round out their schedule.
-The seminar portion meets once a week in our Belo Center for New Media FIG conference room and is led by a professional Moody Academic Advisor or other specially trained Moody staff.
+The seminar portion meets once a week in our Belo Center for New Media FIG conference room or another Moody College classroom and is led by a professional Moody Academic Advisor or other specially trained FIG Facilitators.
 FIG Student Mentors are also on hand to provide peer support during the weekly seminar.

 FIG students historically have high GPAs and report feeling more connected to the University and the Moody College.